gustavopintozup/poc-plugin-cdd/README.md

 The ideia behind CDD is that one needs to limit the number of code constructs, but this limit should be defined in a disciplined way.

-To know more about CDD, read [here](https://www.zup.com.br/blog/cognitive-driven-development-cdd).
+To know more about CDD, read [here](https://www.zup.com.br/blog/cognitive-driven-development-cdd) (in pt-br).

 ## Plugin